Table of Contents

 No matter where you may be in your own work on addressing your privilege and considering your role in systems of oppression, it’s safe to say that we can no longer rely on things being done the way they always have been.

 Listen, I get it.
-For many of us, especially with the more dominant identities, we hold, the more comfortable the status quo is.
+For many of us, the status quo is.
 Particularly as existing systems are designed to work for us, and to placate us.

 Privilege is a real bitch, isn’t it?
 In many cases, even if you hold one or two marginalized identities, you may be able to make the system work for you.

 Using myself as an example, even though I’m fat and neurodivergent I benefit from countless privileges on a daily basis.
-Those privileges mean I have access to resources that make living with my non-dominant identities easier.
+Those privileges mean I can access resources that make living with those identities easier.

 My point is that we can’t continue to prioritize our comfort or rely on a single marginalized part of our identity to give us a pass when it comes to doing this type of work.